 Like the inspired youth she wrote about, Julia Kochevar ventured boldly through the course of her own life, surviving myriad storms.
 The daughter of Slovenian immigrants, Julia Kochevar had been born in South Dakota and lived most of her life in Grand Junction, Colorado, where her father was a machinist for the railroad.
 She graduated high school in 1930, into the depth of the Great Depression.
 She took business classes at a local college while still in high school, and found work in a variety of jobs throughout the 1930s.

 She was married three times over the course of her life, and was widowed twice.
-She owned and worked in a wide variety of businesses, sometimes in partnership with her husbands and often on her own, which was considered an unusual accomplishment in the mid-20th century.
+She owned and worked in a wide variety of businesses, sometimes in partnership with her husbands and often on her own, which was rare at a time when most women did not work outside the home.
 As one of her nieces wrote recently describing her, “She wasn’t a traditional-type woman.”
 In 1955, she started a 24-hour telephone answering service for businesses in the Grand Junction region.
-It was the first of its kind for the area, but Kochevar had worked in a similar business while living in southern California during World War II.
+The service was the first of its kind for the area, but Kochevar had worked in a similar business while living in southern California during World War II.
 Later, she lived for several years in Alaska, where her second husband worked as a geophysicist for an oil company.
 They returned to Colorado after surviving a massive earthquake that struck Anchorage in 1964.

 In 1977, Kochevar donated her original typewritten essay on “Old Ironsides,” along with the medals she received, to the USS Constitution Museum.
 Her words and awards continue to inspire new generations at the Museum.